 It is not possible to read in a book how to treat humans in a tense situation and how to interpret the different reactions of a person when he or she is confronted with some kind of wrongdoing.
 Some cases are also rather complicated, and inexperienced elders can make several unbalanced decisions in such cases.

-So the lack of training of elders who are members of a judicial committee is a problem for the legal security of the members of the JW congregations.
+So the lack of training of elders who are members of a judicial committee is a problem for the legal security of the members of the congregations of Jehovah’s Witnesses.

 Wicked actions are wrongly judged instead of wicked personalities

 The Shepherd book lists particular actions as disfellowshipping offenses.
 This is misleading because Paul, in his discussion of disfellowshipping in 1 Corinthians chapters 5 and 6, uses substantives and not verbs.
 What does that mean?
 When actions are described, verbs are used.
 But substantives describe what something is, the nature of things, and the character or personality of humans.
 The substantives used by Paul function as “agent nouns” (nomen agentis).
 Wikipedia says: